Physical therapy and health coaching

-and can manifest as anything from a person being naturally very flexible to more potentially disabling forms of hypermobility.
-When joint hypermobility leads to, or contributes to, pain and dysfunction it is referred to as joint hypermobility disorder or hypermobility spectrum disorder (HSD).
-Generalized joint hypermobility is a genetic trait, in other words inherited, and most likely the result of several different gene variants, and therefore varies quite a bit in terms of its manifestation.
-Women are at greater risk of symptoms of hypermobility, and experience a greater degree of early osteoarthritis, presumably due to sex hormone differences between women and men.
+Hypermobility exists on a broad spectrum, and when joint hypermobility leads to, or contributes to, pain and dysfunction it is referred to as hypermobility spectrum disorder (HSD) or, if certain diagnostic criteria are met, hypermobile Ehlers-Danlos Syndrome (hEDS), and if genetic findings warrant it, other forms of EDS.
+EDS is estimated to affect 1/5000 individuals.
+Generalized joint hypermobility is a genetic trait, in other words inherited, and in the variants called Hypermobility Spectrum Disorder (HSD) or hypermobile EDS (hEDS), possibly the result of several different gene variants, and therefore varies quite a bit in terms of its manifestation.

-.
-While Ehlers-Danlos Syndrome often leads to earlier and potentially more debilitating symptoms, it is important to understand that all individuals on the hypermobility spectrum are at an increased risk of various injuries over time and can greatly benefit from an increased understanding of their bodies and the individualized approach to keeping it healthy that is required.
 A paper published in 2014 suggests that hypermobility indeed exists on a spectrum and consists of one single entity with differences only in the degree of expression.
+Women are at greater risk of symptoms of hypermobility, and tend to experience a greater degree of early osteoarthritis, presumably due to sex hormone differences and differences in muscle mass between women and men.

+All individuals on the hypermobility spectrum are -- to varying degrees -- at an increased risk of various injuries over time, and can greatly benefit from an increased understanding of their body and the individualized approach to keeping it healthy that is required.
 There is also great variation between individuals in terms of the location and type of symptoms.

-All individuals on the hypermobility spectrum are at increased risk of various injuries over time and can greatly from an increased understanding of their bodies and the individualized attention that they require.
+Individuals on the hypermobility spectrum are at increased risk of various injuries over time and can greatly from an increased understanding of their bodies and the individualized attention that they require.

 The hypermobility spectrum is also frequently correlated with a great number of non-musculoskeletal manifestations, most of which probably have as their common denominator the increased extensibility or weakness of the connective tissue and subsequent changes in the function of the autonomic nervous system.
 Understanding the common denominator can help ease psychological distress and help manage these comorbidities more effectively.